 First Aid & Treatment Advice On Stings

-This means that they inject venom into you via a sting or stinger which is a modified egg-laying (ovipositor) tube, through the skin directly into your soft tissues and bloodstream.
+This means that they inject venom into you via a stinger which is a modified egg-laying (ovipositor) tube, through the skin directly into your soft tissues and bloodstream.

 Venom attacks the body in different ways depending on its composition.

-The danger with venom is how everyone reacts to wasps stings and bee stings differently.
+The danger with venom is that everyone reacts to wasps stings and bee stings differently.

-Most people who are stung only experience localised pain and swelling when stung so are generally unaware of how dangerous a sting can be.
+Most people experience localised pain and swelling so remain unaware of how dangerous stings can be.

 Anaphylactic Shock From Insect Stings

-In some people, stings can cause a life-threatening, systemic reaction called Anaphylactic Shock.
+In some people, a single sting could cause a life-threatening, systemic reaction called Anaphylactic Shock.
 Complications can quickly escalate, causing death in under four minutes.